Reviews, Best Prices, Comparisons, Expert Buying Guides

 Rate this post

-• Interference: Wireless interference from neighboring networks, electronic devices, or physical obstructions can disrupt signal transmission and introduce latency into the network.
+Interference: Wireless interference coming from other networks, electronic devices, or physical barriers can impact signal strength and, hence, also add latency to the network.

 Examining the Role of WiFi Repeaters